-The service is now in the list on the Port Forwarding/Port Triggering page.
+Your settings are saved.
+The service is now in the table on the Port Forwarding / Port Triggering page.

 Edit a port forwarding service

 To edit a port forwarding entry:

 - 1. Launch a web browser from a computer or mobile device that is connected to your Orbi network. - 2.
 Enter orbilogin.com.